6 Steps To Launch Your API Product MVP (Part 2)

 Security - first, let us acknowledge that an improperly secured API can be extremely damaging to a company’s brand & reputation, so we are in no way advising you to short-circuit the process of properly designing and securing an API.
 However, by doing a soft launch of your API with a single partner, you can perform the API security process in parallel with user testing as opposed to considering it as a gate to launch.
 During the development & testing phases, limit API credentials tightly to your single partner and whitelist the partner’s IP addresses allowed to access the API if the situation allows it (which it almost always does).

-Our most successful clients partner with their security team from the earliest planning stages so that security input can be incorporated at the outset as opposed to requiring time-consuming changes post-development.
-Lastly, ensure that the security team understands the scope of the API’s exposure during the design & build phases as this typically eases the security review considerably during the early stages.
+Our most successful clients partner with their security team from the earliest planning stages so that security input can be incorporated at the outset instead of requiring time-consuming changes post-development.
+Lastly, ensure that the security team understands the scope of the API’s exposure during the design & build phases, as this typically eases the security review considerably during the early stages.

-Legal & Compliance - similar to the discussion re: security, building and soft-launching with an existing partner will save you considerable time in the legal arena as well.
+Legal & Compliance - Similar to the discussion regarding security, building and soft-launching with an existing partner will also save you considerable time in the legal arena.
 Although this is not a silver bullet that will avoid all additional required legal work, working with an existing partner means that there is a master contract on which the new work can be based, which will save you weeks or months.

-Using this strategy, the thorniest areas like indemnification and limitations of liability will already be agreed, and you can work on a simple statement of work basis rather than requiring an entirely new agreement to get your project off the ground.
+Using this strategy, the thorniest areas like indemnification and limitations of liability will already be agreed upon, and you can work on a simple statement of work basis rather than requiring an entirely new agreement to get your project off the ground.

-Similarly, most master contracts will include terms & conditions defining each party’s compliance obligations.
+Most master contracts will include terms & conditions defining each party’s compliance obligations.
 These can also be incredibly time-consuming and painful to negotiate.
-And while your new offering may require tweaks to the compliance terms in your master agreement, worst case, these will require modifications to a framework already agreed, and best case, you may be able to leverage your existing contracts exactly as is.
+While your new offering may require tweaks to the compliance terms in your master agreement, in the worst case, these will require modifications to a framework already agreed upon.
+In the best case, you may be able to leverage your existing contracts precisely as is.

 Sales, Marketing, Customer Success & Support

 We’re admittedly bundling several of the 'six steps' into one with this advice, but as it turns out, they all require very similar strategies in the initial stage of your product launch.
-Essentially, the advice in each of these areas is to take the burden from the organizational towers responsible for these areas into the project team in the early days, and look externally for help at a later stage.
+Essentially, the advice in these areas is to take the burden from the organizational towers responsible for these areas into the project team in the early days and look externally for help later.

 Let’s take them each in turn:

-Sales & Customer Success: While it absolutely makes sense to inform sales/CS of the work you’re doing with one of their accounts, you should not pass any burden of managing the project or customer interaction to these teams.
+Sales & Customer Success: While it makes sense to inform sales/CS of your work with one of their accounts, you should not pass any burden of managing the project or customer interaction to these teams.
 Doing so in most enterprises will quickly devolve into discussions about the lack of time to allocate from outside groups and lead to protracted negotiations about how long you have to wait before these groups can support your project.

-Marketing: The key in marketing planning at this stage is to make the team aware of the project, but not to ask anything from them.
-You will make your marketer’s day by telling them that you won’t need investment of time until you return with a happy first customer.
-That customer will be willing to serve as a testimonial and share the benefits they’ve received from partnering with you on the launch.
+Marketing:the At this stage,the key in marketing planning is to make the team aware of the project but not to ask anything from them.
+You will make your marketer’s day by telling them that you won’t need an investment of time until you return with a happy first customer.
+That customer will be willing to serve as a testimonial and share their benefits of partnering with you on the launch.
 You can’t make it any easier than this for your teammates in marketing. (it is helpful to get a soft commit from your marketing peers at this point to prioritize marketing for you once you have a customer onboard if you can, but if not, leave this pursuit for another day)

-Support: For some enterprises, planning for customer support of a new product launch can be an incredibly painful affair.
-It requires writing call scripts, FAQs, escalation matrices, time zone coverage documents, document translation, and much much more.
+Support: For some enterprises, planning for customer support for a new product launch can be a harrowing affair.
+It requires writing call scripts, FAQs, escalation matrices, time zone coverage documents, document translation, and more.
 And while all of this makes sense in the long term, it can be an absolute project killer in the pre-launch phase.
-All of that work costs money, and makes the business case for the initial launch that much harder to get approved.
+All of that work costs money and makes the business case for the initial launch that much harder to get approved.

-For this reason, we advise all of our clients to assign the responsibility of support during the initial phase to the API project team.
+For this reason, we advise all of our clients to assign the support responsibility during the initial phase to the API project team.
 After all, the last thing you want at this phase is feedback on your product to be filtered through anyone else before reaching you.

-It is important to make customer feedback as easy as possible at this stage and to open up whatever means of communication your partner prefers (Teams, Slack, Email, etc).
+It is essential to make customer feedback as easy as possible and open up whatever means of communication your partner prefers (Teams, Slack, Email, etc).

 Platform & Technology Readiness